Republicans seeing red in Southern Nevada’s House races

 Early vote totals as of Friday showed Democrats leading Republicans by just more than 8,500 votes, with nearly 30,000 nonpartisan votes in the District 1 race.

-The Cook Political Report has rated the District 1 race a “toss up,” while Sabato’s Crystal Ball has rated it “lean Democratic,” although vulnerable to a “red wave.”
+The Cook Political Report has rated the District 1 race a “toss-up,” while Sabato’s Crystal Ball has rated it a “lean Democratic,” although vulnerable to a “red wave.”

 Swing district